Why You Should Be Drinking Chocolate Milk After a Workout

 Sure it’s not portable, but you can get chocolate milk practically anywhere.
 You may not be able to toss it in your gym bag like a powder, but any gas station or convenience store will carry it.
 So does it have to be easy to carry?

 Milk is real food.
 Many nutritionists believe that getting further away from real food is not a good choice.
-Using real food as fuel whenever you can is a positive.
+On the contrary, using real food as fuel whenever you can is a positive.

 Milk, It Does a Body Good

 Also, chocolate milk is readily available as well as delicious.
-Next time you finish up a hard workout, instead of mixing up a powdery recovery drink, reach for some chocolate milk.
+So next time you finish up a hard workout, instead of mixing up a powdery recovery drink, reach for some chocolate milk.
 Heading back to your childhood is a move you won’t regret.